-The TDU Lieutenant should ensure sworn members are trained and recurring training is provided as necessary or appropriate.
+The TDU Lieutenant should ensure sworn members are trained and re-occurring training is provided as necessary or appropriate.

-434.10 FIRST-AID TRAINING
+434.10 FIRST AID TRAINING

-The Training and Development Unit (TDU) Lieutenant should ensure officers receive periodic firstaid training appropriate for their position.
+Subject to available resources, the TDU Lieutenant should ensure officers receive periodic first aid training appropriate for their position.